octoJos/angular-recipebox/README.md

 # angular-recipebox
-A RecipeBox built in AngularJS.
+A RecipeBox built in AngularJS using localstorage to store the recipes.